HelenevB/SEI-project03-Forage/readme.md

 ### **Known Bugs**
 ---

-* Links to other users’ profiles redirect you back to your profile.
-(No way of seeing other users’ boards)
+* Links to other users’ profiles redirect you back to your profile, so their currently no way of acessing other users` boards.
 * The board index page renders when a board is deleted
 * Heroku file storage means images will only display on the application for a limited time
 * Dark mode clears on refreshing the page